|+1 212 848 7100 +1 212 848 7100||New York|

-Mark Chorazak is a partner in the global Financial Institutions Advisory & Financial Regulatory practice.
+Mark Chorazak is Head of the U.S. Bank Regulatory practice and a partner in the Global Financial Institutions Advisory & Financial Regulatory Group.
 His practice centers on providing strategic bank regulatory advice to domestic and foreign banks, non-bank financial institutions, and financial technology firms.

 B.A., summa cum laude